Patoh254code/Aviation_risk_analysis_Project/README.md

-# 1.0 **Project Title: Aircraft Risk Assessment for Business Expansion**
+# 1.0 **Project Title: Risk Assessment for the Operation of Private and Commercial Aircrafts**
-### **Author:** Patrice Okoiti
+### ***Author:*** Patrice Okoiti

 ## 1.1 **Overview**
-For this project, I will use data cleaning, imputation, analysis, and visualization to generate insights in the aviation industry for a business stakeholder looking to diversify operations.
+This is a detailed project designed to help Umoja Logistics and other organisations looking to venture into the aviation industry, for private and commercial operations, to fully understand the risk factors associated with the indutry and act as a selection guide for the best operations category and the safest aircraft to start with.
+The analysis involves data cleaning, imputation, analysis, and visualization to generate insights for the board of directors.

 ## 1.2 **Data Understanding**
-The selected Dataset https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses for our analysis is from the National Transportation Safety Board, available on Kaggle, detailing the civil aviation accidents and selected incidents in the United States and international waters between 1962 and 2023.
-It details aircraft accidents, including information on accident, aircraft specifications, weather conditions, and injury severity which are relevant to our analysis.
+The selected Dataset https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses for this analysis is from the National Transportation Safety Board, available on Kaggle, detailing the civil aviation accidents and selected incidents in the United States and international waters between 1962 and 2023.
+It details aircraft accidents, including information on accident, aircraft specifications, weather conditions, and injury severity which are relevant to this analysis.

 ### 1.2.1 **column description**
 | **Columns** | **Description** |